Uniface (programming language): History of Uniface

 Uniface was developed on the DEC VAX machine, using the native VAX file-management system RMS.
-A vestige of this is still seen in today's product by its continued use of a “GOLD” key to change modes (DEC VT terminals actually had a gold or a yellow key on the keyboard.
+A vestige of this is still seen in today's product by its continued use of a “GOLD” key to change modes (DEC VT terminals had a gold or a yellow key on the keyboard.
 Today the “GOLD” is simply mapped to the numeric keyboard + key, or a function key).

 Early versions of the product were bundled with the Sybase RDBMS under the name FastBuild, although it was not limited to accessing only that database.

 Uniface has continuously evolved to handle new technologies and application architectures.
-This has been critical to its success because applications built with Uniface can be migrated, updated and modernized without losing the original development investment.
+This has been critical to its success because applications built with Uniface can be migrated, updated, and modernized without losing the original development investment.